Ujjawal-Anand/20_websites_in_20_days/day11/README.md

 ## Welcome to the day 11 of 200_websites_in_200_days
-### <a href="http://codepen.io/andy1729/pen/OyxYJg?editors=110" target="_blank">Flex-box Playground</a>
+### <a href="http://codepen.io/andy1729/full/wKrVwa/" target="_blank">Flex-box Playground</a>
-> Date:14 October 2015
+> Date:15 October 2015

 #### Target
-  To learn flex-property
+  To create a responsive layout usinf flex

 #### Level
-  Absolute beginner
+  Beginner

 #### Demo
-  <a href="http://codepen.io/andy1729/pen/OyxYJg?editors=110" target="_blank">Here</a>
+  <a href="http://codepen.io/andy1729/full/wKrVwa/" target="_blank">Here</a>

 #### Things I learned
-  Learned about flex-property and use of it to perfectly align and center boxes.
-CSS-tricks.com has very informative article about it.
-Which you can find <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/" target="_blank">Here</a>
+  Learnes a-lot today, seriously. flex property is really great to create responsive layout.

 #### Thought of the day
-  Well, let's accept the fact that I am laggin behind.
-Which is not a good thing.
+  Well, keep coding!